CLFPosthumus/fluent-querykit/Readme.md

 // Result: 'ItemCount #> 10 && ItemCount #<= 5'
 ```

+## Supported and tested Node.js versions:
+- 14.x
+- 15.x
+- 16.x
+- 17.x
+- 18.x
+- 19.x
+- 20.x

 ## Beta Notice

 Fluent QueryKit is currently in beta, and we welcome feedback from developers.
 Please report any issues or suggestions on the GitHub repository.

 ## Contributing

-If you'd like to contribute to Fluent QueryKit, please create a PR or issue on [github](https://github.com/CLFPosthumus/fluent-querykit).
+If you'd like to contribute to Fluent QueryKit, please create a PR or issue on https://github.com/CLFPosthumus/fluent-querykit.

 ## License